adematti/comet-emu/docs/source/Tutorial/examples.rst

 Quick-start
 -----------

-.. container:: cell markdown

 In this tutorial we will show

-     * How to initialise the emulator.
+- How to initialise the emulator
-     * How to obtain multipoles for the standard $\Lambda$CDM cosmology.
+- How to obtain multipoles for the standard :math:`\Lambda`\ CDM cosmology

 Let’s first import ``comet`` as well as other required libraries: